Interdisciplinary Digital Twin Engine InterTwin for calorimeter simulation: Fixing distribution tails

 \section{Fixing distribution tails}

-The central objective of the ongoing research is to improve the fidelity of the most promising generative model, CaloINN.
+The central objective of the ongoing research is to improve the fidelity of the CaloINN model.
 In practice, this requires achieving accuracies better than 10\% in the distribution tails at the $10^{-3}$ quantile level.
 Achieving this level of precision is essential for ensuring that fast simulation tools do not bias rare-event searches or precision measurements.
 Without any corrections, the performance of the CaloINN model is shown on Figure \ref{fig:caloinn_voxelen}.

 Recent work, such as the Fast Perfekt approach \cite{fastperfekt}, has demonstrated the potential of refining fast simulations through lightweight machine-learning corrections.
 Fast Perfekt employs a regression-based residual neural network that learns deterministic morphing functions to align fast simulation outputs with full simulation targets.
 This illustrates that targeted refinement strategies can bring fast simulations closer to Geant4-like accuracy without sacrificing their efficiency.